ravasthi/dotfiles/README.md

 # ravasthi's dotfiles

-**Please note that the TextMate features of these dotfiles require TextMate 2, currently in beta.**
+**Please note that the TextMate features of these dotfiles are for TextMate 2, currently in beta.**

 ## Installation